How Often Should You Water Indoor Plants

 —02

-Don’t Drown your Plant.
+Don’t Drown your Plant

 The most significant cause of plant death it’s over-watering, especially with indoor plants.
 When the roots are deluged with water, the plant can’t have enough oxygen to breathe, and excess water in the soil gives birth to microbial waste, which robs plant nutrients.